sudo-Chop/Nagles-Toggle/README.md

 ## Setup
 You will need to find the NIC device ID for your system and edit the scripts with this ID under 'YOUR NIC DEVICE ID'.
 You may also need to change your Execution Policy so that your are able to run PowerShell scripts.
-To change Execution Policy in order to run PowerShell scripts:
+To change Execution Policy:
   1. Right click Windows Powershell prompt, Run as Administrator, then enter the command: `Set-ExecutionPolicy RemoteSigned`.
   2. You will then be prompted if you want to change the execution policy.
 Proceed by entering `A` for 'Yes to All'.
 Once complete you will be able to run the scripts provided.
+For security purposes you can revert back to default Execution Policy by running the command: `Set-ExecutionPolicy Restricted`